-Plaintiff T&L Catering, Inc. by way of Complaint against Defendants The Hanover Insurance Group, Inc. and Citizens Insurance Company of America (together "Defendants" or "Hanover"), alleges as follows:
+Plaintiff Tsakos, Inc. t/a Hanover Manor by way of Complaint against Defendants The Hanover Insurance Group, Inc. and Citizens Insurance Company of America (together "Defendants" or "Hanover"), alleges as follows:

 INTRODUCTION

 1. On March 11, 2020, World Health Organization ("WHO") Director General Tedros Adhanom Ghebreyesus declared the COVID-19 outbreak a worldwide pandemic: "WHO has been assessing this outbreak around the clock and we are deeply concerned both by the alarming levels of spread and severity, and by the alarming levels of inaction.
 We have therefore made the assessment that COVID-19 can be characterized as a pandemic."